 Committed to delivering comprehensive, collaborative care, our gastroenterology division conducts about 5,000 outpatient visits, and 750 inpatient consults and endoscopies per year.
 The division is actively involved in clinical and basic science research in the field of pediatric gastroenterology and nutrition.
 We also teach medical students, residents, and fellows affiliated with the Renaissance School of Medicine at Stony Brook University.

-Our Team Our team of board certified pediatric gastroenterologists is complemented by highly trained nurse practitioners, a registered dietitian, and Inflammatory Bowel Disease (IBD) and celiac educators.
+Our team of board certified pediatric gastroenterologists is complemented by highly trained nurse practitioners, two registered dietitians, and Inflammatory Bowel Disease (IBD) and celiac educators.
 We work closely with our state-of-the-art endoscopy unit staff as well as motility laboratory staff.
-Pediatric anesthesiologists provide anesthesia for all our endoscopy patients.
+Pediatric anesthesiologists provide anesthesia for all endoscopy patients - a minimally invasive procedure that is used to diagnose a number of gastrointestinal issues including celiac disease.
 Together, we provide multidisciplinary care drawing upon all the resources and specialists of our academic medical center as needed, including pediatric surgery, pediatric radiology, pediatric anesthesia, pediatric intensive care, and more.